tendermint/tendermint/docs/tutorials/go-built-in.md

 		node.Wait()
 	}()
 ```
 The additional logic at the end of the file allows the program to catch SIGTERM.
-This means that the node can shutdown gracefully when an operator tries to kill the program:
+This means that the node can shut down gracefully when an operator tries to kill the program:

 ```go
 	c := make(chan os.Signal, 1)